Generalized Nearest Neighbor Decoding: Introduction

 Furthermore, by allowing the receiver to process the channel output $\rvy$ in a symbol-by-symbol fashion before feeding it into the decoder, it has been shown in \cite{zhang16ita} \cite{zhang19jsac} that the GMI can be improved to

 This is achieved by modifying the NNDR into

-with scaling coefficient $\alpha = \mathrm{var} \mathbf{E}[\rvx|\rvy]/P$; that is, the corresponding output processing function is the minimum mean-squared error (MMSE) estimate of the channel input upon observing the channel output.
+with scaling coefficient $\alpha = \mathrm{var} \mathbf{E}[\rvx|\rvy]/P$; that is, we introduce an output processing function as the minimum mean-squared error (MMSE) estimate of the channel input upon observing the channel output.

-Can we extend the idea of preprocessing the channel output and accordingly adjusting the scaling coefficient to further improve the performance of NNDR?
-This is what we treat in the present work.
+{If we further allow the scaling coefficient to depend upon the channel ouput, how much can we improve the performance of NNDR?
+Besides, for channels with state, how to incorporate the CSI into the decoding process?
+These are what we treat in the present work.}